According to Coursera’s CEO, These Are the Skills We Need to Succeed in 2019

 Lifelong Learning is Here to Stay

 As reported on eLearning Inside, in early 2019, Coursera will launch “AI for Everyone.”
-The course was developed by Andrew Ng who is both Coursera’s founder and founding lead of Google’s Brain Project.
-As Ng emphasized at the time of the new course’s announcement, in today’s rapidly changing work world, AI is no longer just something that engineers and computer scientists need to understand.
-Everyone needs to understand machine learning and deep learning and be able to identify opportunities to apply AI to problems in their own organizations.
+The course was developed by Andrew Ng–one of Coursera’s co-founders and a lead at Google’s Brain Project.
+As Ng emphasized at the time of the new course’s announcement, today, everyone needs to understand AI, not just engineers.

 Maggioncalda agrees that the time has now come for everyone to learn about AI.
 As he explains in a post on the Coursera website, “We’re seeing demand from non-technical company leaders across industries to understand how to they can align their long-term business strategies with today’s AI capabilities.
 This foundational knowledge will only become more important to executives next year, as AI continues to dominate business plans around the globe.”
 On this basis, AI is at the top of Maggioncalda’s list of key skills for 2019.